phalcon/documentation/docs/events.md

 ```

 ## Naming Convention
 Phalcon events use namespaces to avoid naming collisions.
-Each component in Phalcon occupies a different event namespace, and you are free to create your own as you see fit.
+Each component in Phalcon occupies a different event namespace and you are free to create your own as you see fit.
 Event names are formatted as `component:event`.
 For example, as [Phalcon\Db][db] occupies the `db` namespace, its `afterQuery` event's full name is `db:afterQuery`.

-When attaching event listeners to the events manager, you can use `component` to catch all events from that component (e.g. `db` to catch all the [Phalcon\Db][db] events) or `component:event` to target a specific event (eg. `db:afterQuery`).
+When attaching event listeners to the events manager, you can use `component` to catch all events from that component (eg. `db` to catch all of the [Phalcon\Db][db] events) or `component:event` to target a specific event (eg. `db:afterQuery`).

 ## Manager
 The [Phalcon\Events\Manager][events-manager] is the main component that handles all the events in Phalcon.
 Different implementations in other frameworks refer to this component as _a handler_.
 Regardless of the name, the functionality and purpose are the same.